 Ordering an inexpensive vacuum sealer is a good way to get started with this type of food preservation.
 If you decide that it is not for you then you haven’t invested a lot.

 Do you have a favorite vacuum sealer?
-What has been the biggest challenges you have faced when putting food back this way?
+What have been the biggest challenges you have faced when putting food back this way?

 Please share in the comments any hints or advice you have that can help put your fellow preppers.